korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 so it's less common to execute DDL in a transaction.
 Whether you can execute DDL statements in a transaction is something that's specific to the database vendor.
-The second goal of this exercise was to give you a schema, for upcoming challenges.
+The second goal of this exercise was to give you a schema for upcoming challenges.
 Now, I have to add the code to execute these statements.

 ```java